Sign Up

 Microplastics in Drinking Water

-Microplastics have been found in drinking water, both tap water and bottled water.
-According to a research conducted in 2017, of the 159 samples collected from 14 countries, 83% were found to contain plastic particles.
-The US scored the highest contamination rate at 94%, while European nations, including the UK, Germany, and France had the lowest rate, despite still scoring a staggering 72%.
+Microplastics have been detected in drinking water, including both tap and bottled sources.
+A 2017 study that tested 159 samples from 14 countries found that 83% contained plastic particles, with the US scoring the highest contamination rate (94%).
+European nations, including the UK, Germany, and France, had a lower rate, yet still scored a significant 72%.

 Microplastics in the Ocean

-The ill-famed Great Pacific Garbage Patch – a collection of debris including microplastics in the North Pacific Ocean – has raised grave concerns toward the danger that microplastics pose to the marine ecosystem.
-Research conducted in 2021 estimated that there were 24.4 trillion pieces of microplastics in the world’s upper oceans, with a combined weight of 82,000 to 578,000 tons, equivalent to roughly 30 billion 500-ml plastic water bottles.
+The ill-famed Great Pacific Garbage Patch – a collection of debris including microplastics in the North Pacific Ocean – has raised grave concerns regarding the dangers that microplastics pose to the marine ecosystem.
+A 2021 study estimated that there were 24.4 trillion pieces of microplastics in the world’s upper oceans, with a combined weight of 82,000 to 578,000 tons, equivalent to roughly 30 billion half-a-liter plastic water bottles.

 Microplastics in Freshwater

-Similar to marine life in ocean, organisms in freshwater systems also face the threat of entanglement and ingestion of microplastic.
-What’s more, freshwater systems – and rivers in particular – favour the accumulation of microplastics, causing far-reaching implications for the ecosystem.
+Organisms within freshwater systems face the same threats from microplastic entanglement and ingestion as their marine counterparts.
+What’s more, freshwater bodies—and rivers in particular—can favor the accumulation of microplastics, creating far-reaching implications for the entire ecosystem.

 Microplastic in Polar Regions

-Further away from populated cities and commercial activities, the polar regions may be thought to be free from microplastic pollution.
-Yet, this plastic debris has been spotted in the ice cores and snow within both the Arctic and Antarctic regions, and is found to be transported to those areas through dusts, wind, ocean currents, as well as other meteorological conditions.
+Further away from populated cities and commercial activities, polar regions may be thought to be free from microplastic pollution.
+Yet plastic debris has been spotted in the ice cores and snow within both the Arctic and Antarctic regions, and is found to be transported to those areas through dusts, wind, ocean currents, as well as other meteorological conditions.

-In the Arctic region, it is found that 2.04 trillion cubic metres of ice will melt in the coming time span due to climate change, releasing at least one trillion pieces of stored plastic.
-As for Antarctica, microplastics had been found in freshly fallen snow for the first time in 2022, estimated to have contained 29 microplastic particles per litre of melted snow, higher than the concentrations reported previously in Antarctic sea ice, which was an average of about 12 pieces of plastic per litre of water.
+In the Arctic region, an estimated 2.04 trillion cubic metres of ice will melt in the coming time span due to climate change, releasing at least one trillion pieces of stored plastic.
+As for Antarctica, microplastics had been found in freshly fallen snow for the first time in 2022, with 29 microplastic particles in each litre of melted snow, higher than the concentrations reported previously in Antarctic sea ice, which was an average of about 12 pieces of plastic per litre of water.

-The microplastic pollution in the sea ice in Antarctica will impede, if not paralyse, the marine food chain.
+Microplastic pollution in the sea ice in Antarctica risks impeding, if not paralysing, the marine food chain.

 “Sea ice is habitat for key foraging species,” said professor Delphine Lannuzel from the Institute for Marine and Antarctic Studies at the University of Tasmania.
 “Krill defines everything else in the food chain and it relies on sea ice algae to grow.
 When you think now that sea ice algae is associated to plastics, you can think about the bioaccumulation of the plastics in krill and in whales.”